-(a) The TSCA will follow the guidelines and requirements of the NSCA regarding the use of referees at registered and sanctioned TSCA shoots.
+TSCA will follow the guidelines and requirements of NSCA regarding the use of referees at registered and sanctioned TSCA shoots.

 ARTICLE XXI - SHOOT PARTICIPATION:

-- (a) Any shooter in good standing with the NSCA and, if applicable, the TSCA and not in violation of TSCA or NSCA rules or regulations or any state or federal laws as described in Article VIII herein shall be allowed to come upon the grounds of any member club holding a registered open shoot and participate in the shoot, if he/she so desires.
-Any member club finding it necessary to deviate from the Article of the By-Laws shall obtain written permission, in advance, from the President of the TSCA.
+- Any shooter in good standing with NSCA and, if applicable, TSCA and not in violation of TSCA or NSCA rules or regulations or any state or federal laws shall be allowed to come upon the grounds of any member club holding a registered open shoot and participate in the shoot, if he/she so desires.
+Any member club finding it necessary to deviate from the Article of the By-Laws shall obtain written permission, in advance, from the President of TSCA.

 ARTICLE XXII - PENALTIES/SUSPENSIONS:

-- (c) All complaints, penalties and/or suspensions against member clubs and/or member sh oters will be addressed by executive session to protect the privacy of said parties involved.
+- All complaints, penalties and/or suspensions against member clubs and/or member shooters will be addressed by executive session to protect the privacy of said parties involved.

 XXIII HALL OF FAME

-Nomination of candidates for the Texas Sporting Clays Association Hall of Fame will be brought forth to the Board of Directors by a committee composed of the Vice President, two Directors appointed by the President, and 4 members-at-large, of impeccable reputation, who are chosen from the general membership of the Association by the President of the TSCA.
-Candidates for induction shall be presented to the Board by the Committee a minimum of 30 days prior to the Annual State Shoot.
+Nomination of candidates for the Texas Sporting Clays Association Hall of Fame will be brought forth to the Board by a committee composed of the Vice President, two Directors appointed by the President, and four (4) members-at-large, of impeccable reputation, who are chosen from the general membership of TSCA by the President of TSCA.
+Candidates for induction shall be presented to the Board by the committee a minimum of 30 days prior to the Annual State Shoot.
 Upon presentation to the Board a vote will be taken by the entire Board, with no Board member abstaining, on each candidate.
-To be elected to the Hall of Fame, a candidate must carry a 75% majority vote (9 of 12 members) of the TSCA Board of Directors.
+To be elected to the Hall of Fame, a candidate must carry a 75% majority vote) of TSCA’s Board.
 The number of persons elected to the Hall of Fame in any given year shall not be limited.

-Hall of Fame candidates will be selected from two categories: Participants who have made impressive records in sanctioned competition, whether in an open or concurrent class, and persons whose efforts have made significant contributions to the betterment of Sporting Clays in Texas.
-In all cases a nominee must be at least 50 years of age and have been a member of the NSCA/TSCA for a minimum of 10 years.
+Hall of Fame candidates will be selected from two categories: Participants who have made impressive records in sanctioned competition, whether in an open or concurrent class, and persons whose efforts have made significant contributions to the betterment of sporting clays in Texas.
+In all cases a nominee must be have been a member of NSCA and TSCA for a minimum of 10 years.
 Sportsmanship by each candidate, in either category, will be a major consideration for induction into the Hall of Fame.